mcmwebsol/ard-esp-weather-clock/README.md

 # ard-esp-weather-clock
 Clock with Weather for ESP8266/Arduino with MD_MAX72xx for display

+NOT INTENDED FOR SEVERE WEATHER NOTIFICATIONS!

+NO WARRANTY - SEE LICENSE!

 It displays the current time in 24 hour format followed by the temperature in fahrenheit and the current weather condition as an icon.

 Weather code based on https://randomnerdtutorials.com/esp8266-weather-forecaster/